t10d/kingdom-python-sdk/README.md

 ## Test

 To test the database package, you need do it manually, running a migration.
-Make sure the databse is configured before.
+Make sure the database is configured before.

 ```bash
 cd tests/poc/